simpleweb/romulus-cli/docs/commands.md

 # Commands

-Please note, these commands rely on the original structure created by `react-native:base`.
+These commands rely on the original structure created by `react-native:base`.

-## `component`
+## Component

-The `component` command lets you scaffold new stateless and stateful components with a consistent structure and style.
+Creates a new _stateless_ or _stateful_ component.

 ```
 yo react-native:component MyComponent